Tuesday, October 8, 2013 at 7:00 PM (EDT)

 See sponsors' websites for additional Georgia tour events with the Lénablou Trilogie Dance Company.

 Photo: "In Extenso" by Daniel Goudrouffe and courtesy of Lénablou.

 Center for Collaborative and International Arts at Georgia State University

-All CENCIA sponsored programs are free and open to the public.
+All CENCIA events are FREE and open to the public!

 Visit cencia.gsu.edu for more information and a complete listing of events.